Monday, April 24, 2023

 Credit: Brendan Van Son

 Visitors may trek to the top for a beautiful view of the surroundings or have a relaxing plunge in the cold pool at the base of the falls.
-Families and outdoor lovers may both enjoy the well-marked and manageably simple hiking track to the waterfall.
+Families and outdoor lovers may both enjoy the well-marked and manageable hiking track to the waterfall.
 Visitors may take in the forest's views and noises throughout the route, and some of the species may even be visible.

 2. Tafi Atome